Intel’s diversity efforts are somewhat paying off

 Google’s note-taking app Keep joins G Suite, now integrates with Google Docs

-It became clear in last year’s mid-year that Intel had a leaky bucket, meaning that even though it had increased the number of underrepresented minorities it was bringing in, its overall minority representation was on the decline.
-Based on Intel’s latest diversity report, it seems that the company is moving in the right direction when it comes to retention of diverse employees.
+It became clear in last year’s mid-year diversity report that Intel had a leaky bucket, meaning that even though it had increased the number of underrepresented minorities it was bringing in, its overall minority representation was on the decline.
+Based on Intel’s latest diversity report, it seems the company is moving in the right direction when it comes to retention of diverse employees.

-Overall, Intel hit its goal retaining diverse employees with a 15% exit rate for women and people of color compared to a 15.5% exit rate for employees in majority groups (white people, Asian people and men).
+Overall, Intel hit its goal retaining diverse employees, with a 15 percent exit rate for women and people of color compared to a 15.5 percent exit rate for employees in majority groups (white people, Asian people and men).

-Last year, 14.2% of Intel’s new hires were from an underrepresented minority group, which led to an increase of people of color representation from 12.3% during the middle of 2016 to 12.5% by the end of the year.
-It’s also an overall increase from Intel’s 2015 representation of people of color (12.4%).
+Last year, 14.2 percent of Intel’s new hires were from an underrepresented minority group, which led to an increase of people of color representation from 12.3 percent during the middle of 2016 to 12.5 percent by the end of the year.
+It’s also an overall increase from Intel’s 2015 representation of people of color (12.4 percent).

-The exit rate for people of color was slightly higher than their majority colleagues — 15.5% for underrepresented minorities compared to to 15.3% for white and Asian employees.
-Retention for black employees, however, was slightly better with an exit rate of 15.2%.
+The exit rate for people of color was slightly higher than their majority colleagues — 15.5 percent for underrepresented minorities compared to 15.3 percent for white and Asian employees.
+Retention for black employees, however, was slightly better, with an exit rate of 15.2 percent.

-Regarding the Hispanic/Latinx employee population at Intel, representation of Latinx people dropped from 8.4% in 2015 to 8.2% by the end of 2016.
-But Intel says it’s because of a reclassification of race and the addition of a two races or more category.
+Regarding the Hispanic/Latinx employee population at Intel, representation of Latinx people dropped from 8.4 percent in 2015 to 8.2 percent by the end of 2016.
+But Intel says it’s because of a reclassification of race and the addition of a “two races or more” category.

-The Latinx exit rate at Intel was 15.5%, which means a worse retention rate for Latinx employees than black, Asian and white employees.
-But it wasn’t as bad as the retention rate for Native Americans, which had an exit rate of 17.3%.
+The Latinx exit rate at Intel was 15.5 percent, which means a worse retention rate for Latinx employees than black, Asian and white employees.
+But it wasn’t as bad as the retention rate for Native Americans, which had an exit rate of 17.3 percent.
 So, Intel is (somewhat surprisingly) best at retaining black people and the worst at retaining Native American employees.

 In general, Intel retains women at a higher rate than men.
-In 2016, the exit rate for women at intel was 15% while the exit rate for men was 15.4%.
+In 2016, the exit rate for women at Intel was 15 percent while the exit rate for men was 15.4 percent.
 It’s not clear why Intel is better at retaining some groups more than others.
-Across the board, exit rates drastically increased last year compared to the year before in part due to layoffs.
+Across the board, exit rates drastically increased last year compared to the year before, in part because of layoffs.

 -